Paddle on the Oxbow

 Every single canoe trip on the oxbow is different.
 Our guides are skilled at picking out things of interest whether it’s an impressive adaptation of a meat-eating plant, the flash of a kingfisher diving into the water, or a muskrat swimming in the distance.
 These things combined with Adirondack human history make for a pleasant adventure.

 Will I get wet?

 What if it rains?

 The Wild Center canoe trips are scheduled to go rain or shine.
 In the event of severe weather or extreme wind, it is possible for trips to be postponed or cancelled.
 This decision is made immediately prior to the trip and will be communicated to you when you arrive.
 If the trip is cancelled due to weather, participants have the option of a refund or registering for a future trip.

 Are the canoes located at The Wild Center?

 The canoes are located at The Wild Center dock on the Raquette River.
 Upon entering our campus you will receive a map of our campus.
 From the parking lot, head past Wild Walk toward the Oxbow Overlook Trail.
 On the first turn of the Oxbow trail you will see a large arrow marking the Canoe Cut-Off trail to the right.
 The gravel trail has slight to moderate grades and the cut-off trail has exposed rocks and roots.
-At the end of the canoe trip, participants will also need to hike back up this trail with their guides in order to deposit their gear and return to the museum.
+At the end of the canoe trip, participants will also need to hike back up this trail with their guides in order to return to the museum.

 Can I rent a boat from you and go by myself?